This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 How to Cook a Turkey Breast in the Crock-Pot Express Pressure Cooker

-Place the turkey in the brine carefully to avoid splashing.
-Also, make sure the brine fully covers the turkey breast before covering the bowl with it’s top or with aluminum foil.
+- Brine the Turkey Breast overnight: Place the turkey breast skin-side down in the brine carefully to avoid splashing.
 Store the turkey breast in the refrigerator.

-Take the 2 tablespoons of olive oil and rub it over the turkey breast.
-Finally, place the crisping lid on the Crock-Pot express cooker and cook for 10 to 15 minutes.
+- Crisp the skin: Take the 2 tablespoons of olive oil and drizzle it over the turkey breast skin.
+Place the crisping lid on the Crock-Pot express cooker and cook for 10 to 15 minutes.

 How long does it take to cook boneless turkey breast in a pressure cooker